mhaywardhill/Azure-VNET-Deployment/README.md

         └── modules
             ├── resource_group                  <- Terraform config file to add resource group for the Databricks workspace and VNET
-            ├── securitygroups                  <- Terraform config file to add security groups to the subnets └── network                         <- Terraform config file to add VNET for the Databricks injected workspace
+            ├── securitygroups                  <- Terraform config file to add security groups to the subnets ├── network                         <- Terraform config file to add VNET for the Databricks injected workspace └── keyvault                        <- Terraform config file to add Azure Key Vault and create a key

 ```